shapeoko/Docs/content/software.md

 #Software

 There are several pieces of software that you will need to be aware of while assembling and testing your machine.
 The first software is to be installed on your computer and is called "Universal G-Code Sender" (written in Java, it may require [installing or updating to at least Java 7](https://www.java.com/en/download/), if Java isn't an option for your machine, there are other [Communication/Control programs, see the wiki](http://www.shapeoko.com/wiki/index.php/Communication_/_Control)).
 Details for obtaining and installing the software can be found below.
 The second software is actually a 'firmware' that is installed on your Arduino.
 The firmware is called '[Grbl](http://www.shapeoko.com/wiki/index.php/Grbl)'.

-#####If you bought the full kit from Inventables, then your Arduino came pre-loaded with Grbl.
+#####If you bought the full kit from Inventables, then your Arduino comes pre-loaded with Grbl.

-You should still read through this entire section --- there have been instances of unusual behaviour which have been addressed by re-flashing.

-In addition to the software proper, you will also need driver files for your computer system for your Arduino (which will make it appear as a serial device connected to your computer using a USB cable) --- these may be automatically installed via plug-and-play, if they are not, the instructions for manually installing the drivers are below.

-For more information about the Arduino, [see the wiki](http://www.shapeoko.com/wiki/index.php/Arduino).
+There are 3 parts to controlling your machine from your computer:

+1. Sending the machine instructions out of your computer through the USB port to the machine.
+2. Facilitate the USB connection between the machine and your computer.
+3. Consuming those instructions and turning them into electrical steps for the motors.

 ## Universal G-code Sender